-The Role of Focal Points in Achieving Informal Balance
+FAQSThe Role of Focal Points in Achieving Informal Balance What is symmetrical design in garden planning?

-The Role of Focal Points in Achieving Informal Balance
+The Role of Focal Points in Achieving Informal BalanceHow can symmetrical structures help define a garden space?

 In the realm of visual arts, directing the viewer's attention is a crucial aspect that can significantly impact the overall impact of an artwork.
 Focal points play a central role in guiding the viewer's gaze towards specific areas of the composition, allowing for a more focused and intentional viewing experience.
 By strategically placing focal points within an artwork, artists can create a visual hierarchy that communicates the main subject or message effectively.